NazWaz/Multinational-Retail-Data-Centralisation/README.md

 # Store data

 The store data was the data of the store details and was extracted through the use of an API.
+The API had to GET methods, one for returning the number of stores within the business and another to retrieve a store given a specific store number.

 ![](Documentation/2/15.png)

--
+- The `list_number_of_stores()` method was used to extract a JSON from the API to return the number of stores using this API endpoint along with a header dictionary as arguments.

 ![](Documentation/2/16.png)

--
+- The `retrieve_stores_data()` method was used to extract a dictionary of all the stores from the API to return a dataframe using another API endpoint and a headers dictionary as arguments.
+A `for` loop was used to iterate from 0 to 450 for all of the stores and splicing this value onto the end of the API endpoint each time.
+Then using `requests.get()` then `.json()` extracted the information for each store.

 ![](Documentation/2/17.png)

--
+- The `clean_store_data` method was used to perform the cleaning of the store data.

+- A mask was created to filter valid country codes to eliminate any rows with irregular values in the `country_code` column.

+- The irregulary `continent` values were cleaned up using `.replace()`.

+- The lat column was dropped using `.drop("column_name", axis=1)`.

+- Any new lines in the `address` column were removed using `DF["column_name"].str.replace("\n", " ")`.

+- The `opening_date` column was cast to the correct date format.

+- Finally any letters were removed from the `staff_numbers` column using regex with `DF["column_name"].str.replace("\D", "", regex=True)`

 ![](Documentation/2/18.png)

--
+- Once the store data was cleaned, it was returned here as `clean_store_data` and uploaded to the database with the table name `dim_store_details`.

 # Products data